Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Infinite-dimension limit of the entropy and Fisher information estimates

-More generally, we will refer to integrals against $\pi$ as mean quantities.
-They are also sometimes called \textbf{level-3} quantities in the literature. \end{remark} We now want to pass to the limit in the entropy, the Fisher information and their production/dissipation terms.
-We begin by rewriting the entropy dissipation in a more concise form and define an associated functional.
-For a symmetric non-negative function $F$ on $\mathbb{R}^{3N}$ ($N\geq 2$), we let:
+We now want to pass to the limit in the entropy, the Fisher information and their production/dissipation terms.
+We begin by defining functionals for the dissipation terms.
+First, for a symmetric non-negative function $F$ on $\mathbb{R}^{3N}$ ($N\geq 2$), we let the entropy production be: